 Geographic Information Management in Local Government

-Examining the factors that are necessary to ensure that real business benefits are delivered from the improved availability of geographic information, this reference explores the impact new technologies have on local governments.
-Issues covered include:
+- Examines the factors that are necessary to ensure that real benefits are delivered from the improved availability of geographic information

 - Ian Gilfoyle and Peter Thorpe